 In general, regardless of the state, workers’ compensation is a type of insurance coverage paid for by employers.
-This is a government-mandated program managed by states, and it provides benefits to people who get hurt or ill on the job or as a result of their job.
+This is a government-mandated program managed by states, and it provides benefits to people who get hurt or ill on the job or as a result of their job, even in an adversarial work setting.
 It’s like disability insurance, with cash benefits and potential health benefits.

 Since each state manages its workers’ compensation program, the rules can vary between states as well.
 The following are some of the most important things employers and employees should know about workers’ comp in Illinois.